Managing ScienceLogic Libraries

 Creating a ScienceLogic Library

-You can create your own library to import into SL1 in either a py_directory or py_package library file saved in uncompressed .tar format.
+You can create your own library to import into SL1 in a py_package library file saved in uncompressed .tar format.
 This section describes the requirements for a ScienceLogic-compatible library.

 Important Notes on Creating ScienceLogic Libraries